Extreme Galaxy-scale Outflows Are Frequent among Luminous Early Quasars

 Luminous quasars already exist just $\lesssim$1 Gyr after the Big Bang \cite{Fan2023} and could heavily impact the systems they reside in.
 Intriguingly, recent JWST observations have revealed post-starburst activity in two luminous quasars at $z\sim6$, hinting at quasar feedback-induced quenching at early epoch \cite{Onoue2024}.
-Frequent quasar-driven outflows, as a critical form of quasar feedback, are predicted by {zoom-in cosmological simulations} at $z\gtrsim5$ \cite{Costa2018b,Lupi2022}.
-In the pre-JWST era, observations of such outflows can be mainly divided into two categories: some studies focus on the \cite{Capellupo2011} nuclear winds traced by broad absorption lines (BAL) and emission lines in the rest-frame ultraviolet (UV) \cite{Shen2019,Yang2021}, with an enhanced BAL incidence rate reported at z$\sim$6 \cite{Bischetti2022}.
-While fast, their immediate impact on galaxy scale is likely trivial inferred from their limited spatial sizes, although recent observations imply tantalizing evidence of a connection between nuclear winds and large-scale outflows at $z\sim5.5$ \cite{Zhu2025}.
-Other studies utilize rest-frame far-infrared (FIR) emission and absorption lines \cite{Spilker2025}.
+Frequent quasar-driven outflows, as a critical form of quasar feedback, are predicted by {simulations} at $z\gtrsim5$ \cite{Costa2018b,Lupi2022}. {In the pre-JWST era, observations of such outflows can be mainly divided into two categories: some studies focus on the nuclear winds traced by rest-frame ultraviolet (UV) broad absorption lines (BAL) \cite{Bischetti2022} and emission lines \cite{Shen2019,Yang2021}, with an enhanced BAL incidence rate reported at z$\sim$6 \cite{Bischetti2022}.
+While fast, the radial distances of BAL and thus their immediate impact on the galaxy scale are not constrained at this epoch, which may be trivial if they are on pc-scale as seen in many lower-redshift cases \cite{Capellupo2011}.
+Nevertheless, recent observations imply tantalizing evidence of a connection between BAL and large-scale outflows at $z\sim5.5$ \cite{Zhu2025}. } Other studies utilize rest-frame far-infrared (FIR) emission and absorption lines \cite{Spilker2025}.
 They are confined to FIR-bright objects and inconsistent results on the presence of outflow are reported for both the most promising individual cases \cite{Maiolino2012,Meyer2022} and in stacking analysis \cite{Bischetti2019,Novak2020}.
 With the advent of JWST, \oiii\ emission lines in the rest-frame optical, widely adopted as an unambiguous tracer of galaxy-scale (kpc-scale) quasar/{Active Galactic Nucleus (AGN)} outflows at $z\lesssim3$ \cite{zaka16b,Liu2020,VeilleuxLiu2023}, are finally accessible for objects at $z\gtrsim5$ \cite{Marshall2023,Yang2023b,Loiacono2024,Decarli2024,Liu2024b,Lyu2025}.
-As forbidden transitions, \oiiitext\ emission lines are located on scales $\gtrsim$1 kpc in luminous quasars, based on the typical ionization parameter and luminosity of such quasars, and a gas density less than the critical density of the transition \cite{zaka16b}.
-This spatial scale is comparable to the host galaxy sizes ($\sim$2 kpc) of early quasars in the rest-frame optical \cite{yue_eiger_2023}.
+As forbidden transitions, \oiiitext\ emission lines are located on scales $\gtrsim$1 kpc in luminous quasars like our objects {(see \textit{Outflow Properties} in \textit{Methods} for more details)}.
+This spatial scale is comparable to the host galaxy sizes ($\sim$2 kpc) of early quasars in the rest-frame optical \cite{yue_eiger_2024}.